 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-In these verses Jesus establishes Himself as God's Son by calling the Father His witness: "If I bear witness to myself, my testimony is not true; there is another who bears witness to Me, and I know that the testimony which He bears to me is true."
-In an earlier verse (5:20) Jesus has stated that He "raises the dead and gives them life" and He "judges all people."
-This authority has been give to Him by the Father, who loves Him and sent Him to the world.
+In John 5:30-6: 2 Jesus establishes Himself as God's Son by calling the Father His witness: "If I bear witness to myself, my testimony is not true; there is another who bears witness to Me, and I know that the testimony which He bears to me is true."
+In an earlier verse (5:20) Jesus has stated that He "raises the dead and gives them life" and "judges all people."
+This authority has been given to Him by the Father, who loves Him and sent Him to the world.
 Like the Father, He is to be honored.

 Here is a major difference between Christianity and Islam.
 For Muslims, Jesus Christ cannot be the Son of God because that would require that God the Father had a wife: "And exalted is the Majesty of Our Lord: He has Taken neither a wife Nor a son" (Qur'an 72:3).
 But as Archbishop Hilarion writes in his book "The Mystery of Faith:"